morinae/pet_modeling/README.md

 ## Publication

 ## License
-The code in this project is licensed under the GPLv3 license - see the
+The code in this project is licensed under the GPLv3 license - see the [LICENSE](LICENSE) file for details.